Acuant/AndroidSDKV11/README.md

 - **Initialization**

 Must include EchipInitializer() in initialization (See **Initializing the SDK**).

+1. If you are using ProGuard, then you must add the the following to the configuration file (otherwise the echip read will fail at runtime):

+		-keep class org.bouncycastle.jcajce.provider.** {
+			<fields>;
+			<methods>;
+		}
+		-keep class net.sf.scuba.** {
+			<fields>;
+			<methods>;
+		}

-1. Check that the permission is provided in the manifest file:
+2. Check that the permission is included in the manifest:

 		<uses-permission android:name="android.permission.NFC" />

-2. Make sure that the NFC sensor on the device is turned on.
+3. Make sure that the NFC sensor on the device is turned on.

-3. Initialize the Android NFC Adapter:
+4. Initialize the Android NFC Adapter:
 		NfcAdapter nfcAdapter = NfcAdapter.getDefaultAdapter(this)

-4. Use the SDK API to listen to NFC tags available in an e-Passport:
+5. Use the SDK to listen to NFC tags available in an ePassport:

 		AcuantEchipReader.listenNfc(this, nfcAdapter)